Atwood-Blauvelt mansion: Wells era

-Since 2006, the mansion had been listed for sale and at some point was in foreclosure.
-The Wells family had experienced financial difficulties, and had asked Oradell to help rescue the mansion, which is costly to maintain.
 On March 22, 2013, the mansion was sold in a sheriff's auction to CareOne LLC, who paid $100 and assumed $3.9 million in mortgages on the property.
-CareOne had been trying to build an assisted living facility since as early as 2007, with Wells' agreement, but its efforts met with opposition from the community and the Oradell Zoning Board.
+CareOne hoped to build an assisted living facility on that location with the agreement of (Jeff Well's older brother) Tom Wells, but their efforts were met with opposition from the community and the Oradell Zoning Board.

-The preservation of the mansion remains uncertain.
-While the mansion has been determined eligible for the New Jersey and National Registers of Historic Places, it has not been placed on either register as of 2013.
+The preservation of the mansion remains uncertain as the town hopes for a boutique hotelier to sweep in and save the town's crown jewel.
+While the mansion has also been determined eligible for the New Jersey and National Registers of Historic Places, it has not been placed on either register as of 2024.
 Of the several outbuildings, only the carriage house survives.
 Since 1957 it has housed the Hiram Blauvelt Art Museum and Foundation.

-As of 2015, Care One, which owns the mansion, has let it deteriorate, raising concerns that it is considering demolition and development of the property.
+Care One, which owns the mansion, has let animals move in to help it deteriorate, raising obvious concerns that the company is waiting for the day it can demolish and develop the property.